kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 This tutorial explains you how to use **Kuzzle** with **Node.js** and the **Javascript SDK**.
 It will walk you through creating scripts that can **store** documents in Kuzzle and subscribe to **notifications** about document creations.

-You are going to create scripts that can **store** documents in Kuzzle and subscribe to **notification** for each new document created.
+You are going to write an application that **stores** documents in Kuzzle Server and subscribe to **real time notifications** for each created document.

 To follow this tutorial, you must have a Kuzzle Server up and running.
 Follow these instructions if this is not already the case: [Running Kuzzle]({{ site_base_path }}guide/1/getting-started/running-kuzzle).